A golf course with green grass, trees, rocks, and a small pond under a blue sky with some clouds.

 • The short answer: no.

 We frequently hear people say “I can’t afford solar.”
 This is a common misconception based on installers who only provide cash purchase options.
-As independent solar consultants, we have access to a variety of options (including purchases) to go solar for $0 down.
-With long-term warranty coverage, solar and battery-backup are less expensive and longer lasting than ever before.

 • How is this possible?
 Simple, all costs (material, labor, permitting) are all rolled into your monthly payment so you don’t need to pay anything up front.